 Successful completion of the Notification of Enrolment Process will result in the issue of a Commitment ID.
 The Notification of Enrolment Process may be carried out before, after or simultaneously with ARC Training’s own enrolment process.

-11. Identification documents
+Identification Documents

-as part of the enrolment process to be given access the Fee Administration Policy 2017Part of the enrolment process to receive subsidised training is to provide ARC Training with 100 points of identification.
-If you are applying for a concession or exemption of the fees, you must provide evidence of your Health Care Card or other acceptable concession document.
-For further information about concessions: go to Concession Fees-Eligibility and Fee Exemptions-Eligibility which is available at the following link:https://www.training.nsw.gov.au/forms_documents/smartandskilled/contract/fee_administration_policy_2016.pdf
+ARC Training requires as part of the enrolment process to be given identification as part of the enrolment process, in order to determine eligibility for subsidised training.
+If you wish to apply for a concession or exemption of the fees, you must also provide evidence of acceptable concession documents.
+Further information on concessions and exemptions access the Fee Administration Policy 2017

-To be eligible for Smart and Skilled funding the identification you supply must provide evidence of:
+To be eligible for Smart and Skilled Program funding the identification you supply must provide evidence of:

 Date of Birth